Michelleoc/pands-project/README.md

 ### Understanding the dataset <a name="understandingthedataset"></a>

 The first part of investigating a dataset, starts with an initial understanding of the shape and what elements are included in the dataset.
+Python has many functions that allow for data analysis and below I use some to perform the analysis.

-* I preview a sample of the data, for example the first 5 rows print(iris_df.head(5))
+* I preview a sample of the data, for example the first 5 rows
+        print(iris_df.head(5))

     <details>
     <summary>Output </summary>